 You have decided to start your own business.
-The first thing you need to do is choose the most suitable legal structure for your projects.
-In effect, you have two options for exercising your self-employed activity:
+The first thing you need to do is to choose the legal structure best suited for your projects.
+In fact there are two options available to you for carrying out your self-employed activity:

-How to choose between sole proprietorship or company?
-Each formula come with its own of advantages and disadvantages, and your choice will have a significant impact on the life of your business.
+Sole proprietorship or company?
+Each option comes with its own of advantages and disadvantages, and your choice will have a significant impact on the life of your business.
 Several key factors come into play when making this decision, including:

-• The foreseeable development of the activity, etc.
+• the foreseeable development of the business, etc.

-Choosing either of these two options requires thoughtful consideration, and it must be adapted to your business project.
-Don't hesitate to ask for advice from a notary, lawyer, business consultant, accountant or tax expert.
+Choosing either of these two options requires careful thought, in accordance with your business project.
+Don't hesitate to seek advice from a notary, lawyer, tax adviser or chartered accountant.

 The Main Characteristics of a Sole Proprietorship and a Company